-Alarm owners must purchase an alarm permit before they install or use an alarm system.
+Alarm owners must purchase an alarm permit for $55 before they install or use an alarm system.
 The information provided on the permit helps officers respond properly to your alarm.
-The initial permit fee is $55.00.
-The permit fee helps pay the costs associated with the Alarm Reduction Program, which has been established to help reduce false alarms within the city.
+The permit fee helps pay the costs associated with the Alarm Reduction Program, established to help reduce false alarms within the city.

-Renewal notices are mailed to alarm owners during the November preceding the December 31st of the year the permit expires.
-The renewal cost is due and payable by December 31st.
+Renewal notices are mailed to alarm owners in November, preceding the December 31 of the year the permit expires.
+The renewal cost is due by December 31.

-The alarm user's permit is authorized under the Stockton Municipal Code, Intrusion Detection Devices and Burglar Alarm Systems.
-A link to the ordinance is provided under "External Links" below.
+The alarm user's permit is authorized under the Stockton Municipal Code, Section 8.44, Intrusion Detection Devices and Burglar Alarm Systems.

 Alarm Ordinance Compliance

-- Your alarm must have a battery backup system capable of powering the alarm for at least two hours.
+- Alarm must have a battery backup system, capable of powering the alarm for at least two hours.

-- It is unlawful to have an audible alarm that rings for more than 20 minutes or sounds like a police siren.
+- Unlawful to have an audible alarm that rings for more than 20 minutes or sounds like police siren.